hauvong/varying-vagrant-vagrants/README.md

 Now that you're up and running with a default configuration, start poking around and modifying things.

-1. Access the server with `vagrant ssh` from your `vagrant-local` directory.
+1. Access the server with `vagrant ssh` from your `vvv` directory.
 You can do pretty much anything you would do with a standard Ubuntu installation on a full server.
     * If you are on a Windows PC, you may need to install additional software for this to work seamlessly.
 A terminal program such as [Putty](www.chiark.greenend.org.uk/~sgtatham/putty/download.html) will provide access immediately.
-1. Destroy the box and start from scratch with `vagrant destroy`
-    * As explained before, the initial 280MB box file will be cached on your machine. the next `vagrant up` command will initiate the complete provisioning process again.
 1. Power off the box with `vagrant halt` or suspend it with `vagrant suspend`.
 If you suspend it, you can bring it back quickly with `vagrant resume`, if you halt it, you can bring it back with `vagrant up`.
 1. Start modifying and adding local files to fit your needs.
     * The network configuration picks an IP of 192.168.50.4.
 This works if you are *not* on the 192.168.50.x sub domain, it could cause conflicts on your existing network if you *are* on a 192.168.50.x sub domain already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`